Human Services to Support Rural Health

 - What types of funding are available for coordinating with human services and providing human services benefit enrollment in a healthcare setting?

-- What are some of the barriers to integrating human services with healthcare in a rural setting?
+- What are some of the challenges or barriers to integrating human services with healthcare in a rural setting?

 How does the availability of human services for rural residents impact their health?